DaisyGAN/DaisyGANv3/README.md

 # PortTalbot
 A telegram bot based on DaisyGANv2 with some added nitro !

+It has an extra hidden layer, and can run in the background as a service while a PHP script aggregates data for it, the bot will re-compute it's network, and generate 10,000 quotes, every x messages that are aggregated by the PHP script.

+## Install
+- Compile main.c by running compile.sh
+- Update the BOT KEY / ID in the tgmain.php and copy over to your ```www``` directory.
+- Copy over one of the main.c binaries, such as `cfdgan` to the www directory
+- ```cd``` into the www diretory and execute cfdgan as sudo.

 ## Example Usage
 - ```./cfdgan retrain <optional file path>``` - Train the network from the provided dataset.
 - ```./cfdgan "this is an example scentence"``` - Get a percentage of likelyhood that the sampled dataset wrote the provided message.